How it works

-Portico replaces the back-and-forth of emails, shared folders, and separate signing tools with a single structured flow.
-Here's how the pieces fit together.
+Portico replaces the back-and-forth of emails, shared folders, and separate signing tools with one structured flow.

 The four stages